Oregon Layoffs — May 2016

 |---|---|---|---|---|

-The most significant filing came from RR Donnelley at its Portland facility, reporting 113 affected workers.
-RR Donnelley followed with 113 workers.
+Topping the list was RR Donnelley at its Portland facility, reporting 113 affected workers.
+Norm Thompson Outfitters followed with 82 workers.

-The numbers illustrate a mixed picture for Oregon's labor market, with activity diverging between monthly and annual comparisons.
+These figures highlight a mixed picture for Oregon's labor market, with activity diverging between monthly and annual comparisons.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Oregon.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Oregon WARN notices, browse layoffs by state, or download the full dataset.